 Being involved in a motor vehicle accident can cause life-altering injuries.
 Some injuries may show up immediately, but others may not become apparent until much later.
-For example, what initially may seem like a sore neck can turn into a debilitating condition over the course of several weeks.
+For example, what initially may seem like a sore neck can turn into a debilitating condition over the course of time.
 Depression can take months to present.
 Brain damage and the extent to which it will affect someone cannot be easily determined in a short period of time.
 Unfortunately, these new regulations will limit the time period – four months – in which injuries can be assessed and diagnosed.

 Major Injuries & Burden of Proof

 If a concussion or mental health problem persists after four months, it could be considered a major injury.
 But whiplash, sprains and strains will not be considered as major injuries until after twelve months has passed.
 Sounds straightforward, right?

 The problem is that the onus will be on you – the accident victim – to prove that your head injury, mental health issue or “minor injury” has become a life-altering condition.
 To help put this in perspective, imagine that you have been involved in an accident and are dealing with serious health and medical issues.
 This would be one more burden you would need to bear if you wanted to pursue additional compensation.